The big takeaway from 2021? Consumers have taken control of your brand.

 Social selling will simplify the customer journey

-While social commerce was previously focused on ads or promotions, platforms are beginning to provide new and innovative selling solutions that focus on making the journey easier for buyers.
+Previously, social commerce was focused on ads or promotions.
+Now, platforms are beginning to provide new and innovative selling solutions that focus on making the customer journey easier for buyers.

-For example, Instagram introduced new shopping features which allow social media users to purchase items without ever leaving the app.
-Moving into 2022, brands should reevaluate the purchasing paths they offer and consider taking advantage of social selling opportunities through Instagram posts, Reels, Stories, and more.
+For example, Instagram introduced new shopping features which allow social media users to purchase items without leaving the app.
+In 2022, brands should reevaluate the purchasing paths they offer and consider taking advantage of social selling opportunities through Instagram Reels, posts, Stories, and more.

 “The growth of social selling - seamless social selling is the way of the future and social ads are adapting to the need.
 TikTok ads showed that 'native' advertising is a lot more compelling for a savvy audience that can see through staged promotions.”